Marketplace Development Services: Ultimate 2026 Guide

 A structured process ensures your project stays on track and on budget.

-3. Project Planning: This involves creating a detailed roadmap and timeline for development, breaking the project into manageable milestones and sprints.
+3. Project Planning: Creating a detailed roadmap and timeline, breaking the project into manageable milestones and sprints.

-4. Development Phase: This is where developers write the code and build the features defined in the planning stages.
+4. Development Phase: Developers write the code and build the features defined in the planning stages.

 5. Deployment: The platform is launched on a live server, making it accessible to the public.